-We also have a coinsurance with funds withheld reinsurance agreement under which we ceded certain mortality risks relating to universal life products to Independence Life and Annuity Company ("Indy"), a subsidiary of SLF Inc. Under this agreement, we hold and manage assets on a funds withheld basis in a segregated asset portfolio for the benefit of Indy.
+We also have a coinsurance with funds withheld reinsurance agreement under which we ceded certain of our universal life policies to Independence Life and Annuity Company ("Indy"), a subsidiary of SLF Inc. Under this agreement, we hold and manage assets on a funds withheld basis in a segregated asset portfolio for the benefit of Indy.

-In 2016, we entered into two new reinsurance agreements with Sun Life Financial (Bermuda) Reinsurance Ltd. ("SLF Bermuda"), a subsidiary of SLF Inc., which are described in the following:
+In 2016, we entered into two reinsurance agreements with Sun Life Financial (Bermuda) Reinsurance Ltd. ("SLF Bermuda"), a subsidiary of SLF Inc., which are described in the following: